ejwillemse/BAN313/chapter1.md

 n_products <- nrow(product_comparison)

-# 2) Calculate the sample mean for product prices from Company A and safe your answer to: mean_price_A
+# 2) Calculate the sample mean for product prices from Company A and assign your answer to: mean_price_A

 mean_price_A <- mean(product_comparison$priceCompA)

-# 3) Calculate the sample standard deviation for product prices from Company A and safe your answer to: mean_price_A
+# 3) Calculate the sample standard deviation for product prices from Company A and assign your answer to: mean_price_A

 sd_price_A <- sd(product_comparison$priceCompA)

-# 4) Calculate the sample mean for product prices from Company B and safe your answer to: mean_price_B
+# 4) Calculate the sample mean for product prices from Company B and assign your answer to: mean_price_B

 mean_price_B <- mean(product_comparison$priceCompB)

-# 4) Calculate the sample standard deviation for product prices from Company B and safe your answer to: mean_price_B
+# 4) Calculate the sample standard deviation for product prices from Company B and assign your answer to: mean_price_B

 sd_price_B <- sd(product_comparison$priceCompB)